sandeep9738/Nodejs-hooks-mongo-docker-demo/README.md

 Setup

-To run this project you should be installed with docker in your machine.
+To run this project you can do it using docker in your machine.

+To run locally use command node bin/www

 For installation of docker in ubuntu, go to this link --- https://www.youtube.com/watch?v=sYFDfJ5OdkE.